 All dogs are different, with some dog breeds more food-motivated than others.
 So, as you get to know your puppy’s personality type more, you might notice that yours responds better to being rewarded with dog toys, or praise.

 Food and bowls

 Treats are tasty but a diet full of them definitely doesn’t make for a healthy puppy.
 You’ll need to have suitable food before bringing your puppy home, but the breeder will have likely already given you instructions on what and when to feed them.
 Stick to this diet for the first few weeks to avoid causing stomach upset.
 Should you decide on another type of food for your puppy after this, introduce the food gradually, making sure it’s of high quality and suitable for growing pups.

-Get bowls for food and water.
-These both need to be of a suitable size that are deep enough to not create lots of mess, but stable enough to not tip over.
+You’ll also need dog bowls for food and water.
+These both need to be of a suitable size – not deep enough to not create lots of mess, but stable enough to not tip over.
 For the dog bowl that’s just right, always be sure to read the diameter so that you can pick the perfect size for your specific puppy.
-It’s also a good idea to have a few travel sized bowls that you can bring on your fun dog adventures once your pup is old enough.
+It’s also a good idea to have a few travel-sized bowls that you can bring on your fun dog adventures once your pup is old enough.

 This entry was posted in Dogs